 The holidays are the perfect time to indulge in the flavor of gingerbread.
-These decadent Gluten Free Gingerbread Recipes are the best.
-From chewy cookies to decadent cake and cupcakes, there’s a gingerbread treat for every occasion and craving.
+These decadent Gluten-Free Gingerbread Recipes are the best.
+From chewy cookies to decadent cake and cupcakes, there is a gingerbread treat for every occasion and craving.
 These gluten-free recipes are full of rich molasses and aromatic spices that make gingerbread popular.

 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Tis’ the season for all things gingerbread.
+Tis the season for all things gingerbread.
 If you are gluten free, you are in for a special treat.
-My gluten free gingerbread recipes are so good that nobody will know they are gluten free!
+My gluten-free gingerbread recipes are so good that nobody will know they’re gluten-free!
 My recipes are known for tasting like the real thing, and I test two gluten free flour blends in each recipe, so you have options!

 Gluten Free Baking Tips

 2. It can be tempting to open the oven door to check on your baked goods; do not open the oven door.
 This can cause your cakes and cupcakes to fall in the middle!
-Opening the oven door lowers the temperature in your oven.
+Opening the oven door lowers the oven’s temperature.

-What gluten free flour is good to use in gingerbread recipes?
+What gluten-free flour is the best for gingerbread recipes?

-Choosing what gluten free flour blend to use in gluten free baking is very important.
+Choosing the right gluten-free flour blend for gluten-free baking is crucial.
 Here are some helpful tips for choosing which gluten free flour blend to use.

-- Each blend has a different grain-to-starch ratio, which can affect moisture levels in what you are baking.
+- Each blend has a different grain-to-starch ratio, which can affect the moisture levels in the baked product.
 My rule of thumb is if your batter/dough is dry, add more liquid, and if your batter/dough is too wet, add more flour.
 See below in my Related Reading section for which blends I love for each type of recipe.

 - You must add one if your gluten-free flour blend doesn’t contain a binder.
 The easiest one to use is xanthan gum.
-In most recipes, you would add 3/4 a teaspoon.
-You can read more about binders and why they are important below in my Related Reading section.
+In most recipes, you would add 3/4 teaspoon.
+You can read more about binders and their importance in the Related Reading section below.

 - Many 1:1 blends don’t work in yeast recipes.
-Check the manufacturer’s website to see if your blend will work in yeast recipes.
+Check the manufacturer’s website to determine if your blend is compatible with yeast recipes.
 Many companies put this information on the website, but not the bag of flour.

 Gluten-Free Related Reading